nsip/sif-xml2json/README.md

 ### Notes

    *  If sifxml2json is being run remotely, set the URL `localhost` to the machine's IP address .
-   *  The SIF version parameter (URL param `sv`)can be set to the supported SIF data model versions '3.4.6' or '3.4.7'.
+   *  The SIF version parameter (URL param `sv`)can be set to the supported SIF data model versions '3.4.2', '3.4.3' ...
+'3.4.8.draft'.
    *  Wrapper parameter (URL param `wrap`): if there is a (non-SIF-object) single wrapper root in the XML file you wish to covert, add the `wrap` parameter.

 ### More information